lorefnon/workflow-orchestrator/README.md

 end
 ```

-You can also set the column name inline into the workflow block:
+It is also possible to set the column name inline into the workflow block:

 ```ruby
 class LegacyOrder < ActiveRecord::Base